This factsheet is about bile acid malabsorption

 The main medications include:

 - Colestyramine and colestipol – these medications only come in powder form.
 Unfortunately, some people may find them unpalatable and if the dose is too high, it can cause constipation, so it is important to adjust the dose according to symptoms.

 - Colesevelam – this is a newer medication and comes in a tablet form.
 Some patients find it easier to take than colestyramine.
 Due to current cost and drug licensing colesevelam may not be widely available.

 Following a diagnosis of bile acid malabsorption, a referral to a dietitian may be advised, and a key piece of dietary advice may be to keep to a strict low-fat diet (40g of fat per day).
 A dietitian may advise on other specialised diets on an individual basis.

 Does bile acid malabsorption need to be monitored and, if so, how?

-Medications used to treat bile acid malabsorption do carry some side effects.
+Medications used to treat bile acid malabsorption may occasionally carry some side effects.
 This includes lowering the levels of fat soluble vitamins (A, D, E and K) because the medications can disrupt the way these vitamins are absorbed into the body.
 In addition, these medications can be often used to help lower cholesterol but this can lead to an increase in different sorts of fats in the blood, namely triglycerides.
-Therefore, regular blood tests to monitor the levels of triglycerides and fat-soluble vitamins may be necessary whilst on the medication.
+Therefore blood tests to monitor the levels of triglycerides and fat-soluble vitamins may be necessary whilst on the medication.

 Weight loss can occur if diarrhoea is severe and it is important to monitor this.
 It may also be helpful to keep a note of stool frequency and consistency on a chart, as this can be used to inform the doctor as to how symptoms are controlled and doses of medication can be adjusted if needed.